-Harry Johns is the President and CEO of the Alzheimer's Association, the global leader in Alzheimer's and dementia information, advocacy, research and support.
+Harry Johns is the CEO of the Alzheimer's Association, the global leader in Alzheimer's and dementia information, advocacy, research and support.

 The Alzheimer's Association has created and driven the public discussion about Alzheimer's in America, raising the crisis and its devastating human and economic consequences to unprecedented levels of recognition and support.
 The Association provides care and support 24 hours a day, 365 days a year, with local services across the country, its free Helpline and robust information for millions each month through its website.
 The Association has also achieved significant public policy advances, including the passage of the National Alzheimer's Project Act and the creation of the National Alzheimer's Plan, the passage of the Alzheimer's Accountability Act, securing Medicare coverage for care planning, and increases in federal research funding that put investments at an unprecedented $2.3 billion, including a $425 million increase in federal fiscal year 2019.
 The Association's global leadership in research includes more than $110 million currently invested in research in 18 countries, breakthroughs that have changed the trajectory of dementia research, and serving as a leading convener, annually holding the world's largest gathering of Alzheimer's and other dementia researchers as well as many other leadership meetings.